MitchellMcKenna/LifePress/README.md

 ## Installation

 1. In application/config/ rename config-sample.php to config.php
-2. Open config.php in a text editor and replace http://www.your-site.com/ with your full site url, including trailing slash.
+2. In config.php replace http://www.your-site.com/ with your full site url, including trailing slash.
+3. In config.php set a [encryption key](http://codeigniter.com/user_guide/libraries/encryption.html) using a random 32 characters string.
-3. Create a new database on your server.
+4. Create a new database on your server.
-4. In application/config/ rename database-sample.php to database.php
+5. In application/config/ rename database-sample.php to database.php
-5. Open database.php in a text editor and fill in the username, password and database name.
+6. Open database.php in a text editor and fill in the username, password and database name.
-6. That's it!
+7. That's it!
 Now if you go to your website you should see instructions for installation.

 ### Installing In A Subdirectory